richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - SD Card should be replaced with SPI Flash or I2C EEPROM on PanL display.
       - RTC library is used to measure time elapsed for performance measurement.
+      - Button is implemented as GPIO and UART.
+User can choose between the two.

 Below is a sequence diagram showing the basic interaction of components of the FT900 application.
 <img src="https://github.com/richmondu/FT900/blob/master/Alexa/Amazon%20Alexa%20Client/docs/images/sequence_diagram.jpg" width="623"/>